stephaneeybert/docker-common/INSTALLATION.md

 On the local

-Create a ~/dev/docker/projects/common/docker-secrets.sh file and run it
+Create a docker-secrets.sh file and run it
 ```
 cd ~/dev/docker/projects/common;
 vi docker-secrets.sh